dgurses/guava/README.md

        attribution="The Straits Times"
        license="CC BY-NC">

+The *pantun* here, a Malay oral poetic form, also talks of guavas, showing once again what an integral part of traditional life the guava is.
+This pantun is a *nasihat* (advice) and relays that “like everything else in life, all positive endeavours need patience and time” to an “individual who is just starting her or his journey of knowledge”.[^7] So here the guava is used to symbolize a lesson learned or an achievement.
+This specific pantun belongs to the Melaka Chetti Indian community and is an example of the prevalence of the guava across diverse Southeast Asian cultures.

 ## This is a quick Markdown tutorial.
 Two hashes precede a heading.
 You can use these headings to divide sections of your essay.